PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 fuge> start all
 ```

 We can now see that along with the rest of our system the Redis container and `eventservice` have also started up.
 As before we can browse the application add some numbers and look at the audit log.
 However this time every page load is being recorded.
-Lets confirm this by running a report.
+Let's confirm this by running a report.
 Open up another shell - leaving Fuge running and execute the following:

 ```sh
 $ cd micro/report